bluekvirus/Stage.js/implementation/HOWTO.md

 **The Backbone library can implement them all** (Yes, any client side framework).
 (Not 100% for Meteor though, since Meteor combines its server into a full-stack solution.
 You need nodejs in the picture, and we do have a dev-server package called **ajax-box-lite** in the toolset for just that based on the [express.js](http://expressjs.com/4x/) framework).
 And, if you need more evidence, YUI3 has the exact same concepts from Backbone implemented as its infrastructure.
 (Why did we mention YUI here?
 Because of Yahoo!'s JavaScript [Architect](http://www.crockford.com/))

 In order to accomplish more with less code using Backbone, we extended **Backbone.Marionette** as our pattern library base and mainly using its *module* and *region* concepts.
 We also removed the needs to work with the Model/Collection sync methods in the original *Backbone* library.
-The resulting framework accomplishes all the big frameworks have promised but with **a thiner and flatter structure**.
+The resulting framework accomplishes all the big frameworks have promised but with **a thiner and flattened structure**.
 We believe scripting languages are always going to be the perfect thin glue layer between mechanisms and policies.
 The JavaScript language were picked to glue HTML/CSS and UX but nothing more, it should not be overdosed and attempt to mimic Java.
 In other words, **only the burger is important**:

 ![HTML is the burger](static/resource/default/diagram/Diagram-6.png)